PatronManager Help

 It will appear in one of three versions:

-- Current Member: Appears for patrons with active Benefits that expire more than 30 days from now
+• Current Member: Appears for patrons with active Benefits that expire more than 30 days from now; appears green

-- Expiring Member: Appears for patrons with active Benefits that will expire in the next 30 days
+• Expiring Member: Appears for patrons with active Benefits that expires between today and 30 days from now; appears yellow

-- Lapsed Member: Appears for patrons whose Benefits expired within the last year
+• Recent Member: Appears for patrons whose Benefits expired in the past 365 days; appears yellow

 Here's what it looks like on a Contact: